noahbuscher/macaw/README.md

 <hr>

-In order to let the server know the URI does not point to a real file, you need to use the included [.htaccess](http://httpd.apache.org/docs/2.2/howto/htaccess.html) file.
+In order to let the server know the URI does not point to a real file, you may need to use one of the example [configuration files](https://github.com/noahbuscher/Macaw/blob/master/config).